 Every spring, high school students in the Georgia Local Section participate in the United States National Chemistry Olympiad (USNCO) competition.
 The program is intended to encourage American youth to achieve excellence in chemistry and is a multi-tiered process with competitions at the local, national and international level.
 More information is available at the USNCO website.

-Registration opens online in early December each year and is now open at the link above.
+Registration opens online in early December each year.
 Please check with your high school chemistry teacher first to see if your school is participating.
 Students who are home schooled or whose high school is not participating are welcome to register as individuals.

 - Students must be U.S. citizens or legal, permanent residents of the United States (green card holders) to take the U.S. national examination.

 - High school students who will graduate no earlier than Spring of the year that they participate in the competition are eligible.

 - Students must be under the 20 years of age on the first of July of the year of the competition.